Pet Parvo Awareness

 To spare your pet from this life-threatening illness, prevention is the best medicine.
 Puppies between 6-8 weeks old should begin receiving their first vaccinations to protect them from parvovirus and other diseases.
 Furthermore, if you suspect you’ve come into contact with a contaminated animal or surface, wash your hands thoroughly and disinfect surfaces that may be harboring the virus.
 Wash contaminated clothes, collars, leashes, toys, etc. or anything else that may have come into contact with the virus or an infected animal.

-If you have any questions related to parvovirus and keeping your pet protected, speak with your veterinarian or call us at (918) 665-0508.
+If you have any questions related to parvovirus and keeping your pet protected, speak with your veterinarian or call Animal Emergency Center of Tulsa at 918-665-0508.